jporeilly/Ansible/Labs/01 Install and Configuration/02 Configure/configure.md

 copy key over to node:
 ```
 ssh-copy-id 10.0.0.2
+ssh-copy-id 10.0.0.3
 ```
 password: ansadmin123
+Only the public key is copied to the server.
+The private key should never be copied to another machine.

 now check you can log in:
 ```
 ssh 10.0.0.2
+ssh 10.0.0.3
 ```
 Note: passwordless authenticated connection.
 </br>